The Open University since 2006

 Enrol to access the full course, get recognition for the skills you learn, track your progress and on completion gain a statement of participation to demonstrate your learning to others.
 Make your learning visible!

 Living with the internet: learning online

-This unit provides an introduction to learning online.
-The unit discusses the basics of online study, including file management and ensuring you are using a PC in a safe and healthy way.
-You will then be invited to assess your style of learning and consider how you can ensure you are ‘computing with confidence’.
+This course provides an introduction to learning online.
+The course discusses the basics of online study, including file management and ensuring you are using a PC in a safe and healthy way.
+You will then be invited to assess your style of learning and consider how you can ensure you are 'computing with confidence'.